Sea Scouter Recognition

 The Sea Scout advancement program offers scouts a series of progressive experiences in various skills with standards for meeting them.
 Sea Scouts qualifying receive special badges and awards.
 The sole purpose of advancement is to challenge members to engage in activities that will support the character and citizenship objectives of the Sea Scout program.

 One can clearly see from this that advancement is for young adults.
 However, there are recognitions available to adult leaders.
 The training and service required to qualify for these recognitions bring satisfying prestige.
 In every case they require either significant training or a worthwhile contribution to the effectiveness of the Sea Scout program.

 Long Cruise Badge

 The Long Cruise badge may be earned by both youth and adults registered in Sea Scouts.
-A Sea Scout must be Ordinary rank before he or she can start recording cruising time for the Long Cruise badge.
+A Sea Scout must be Ordinary rank before they can start recording cruising time for the Long Cruise badge.
 The Sea Scout must cruise for two weeks on any vessel or boat provided by the local council or the ship, or their own vessel when authorized by an adult leader in that Sea Scout ship.
 Each additional long cruise earned is marked by a red arc around the badge, until five such cruises have been completed.
 Then a single white arc replaces them around the badge.
 In the event that it is not possible to make a two-week cruise, a series of weekend or overnight cruises on any boat or ship may be made, provided that the total number equals 14 days.
 An adult leader may qualify for the badge without qualifying for Ordinary rank.

-USPS Finley Sea Scout Service Award
+America's Boating Club Finley Sea Scout Service Award

 Sea Scout Leadership Award